Semiparametric Conditional Factor Models in Asset Pricing: Assumptions

 \begin{ass}[Factor loading functions and factors] There are positive constants $d_{\min}$ and $d_{\max}$ such that: (i) $d_{\min}<\lambda_{\min}(B'B)\leq \lambda_{\max}(B'B)<d_{\max}$; (ii) $\max_{t\leq T}\|f_{t}\| < d_{\max}$; (iii) $\lambda_{\min}(F^{\prime}M_TF/T) > d_{\min}$; (iv) $\max_{k\leq K,m\leq M}\sup_{z}|\delta_{km,J}(z)|$ $=O(J^{-\kappa})$ and $\max_{m\leq M}\sup_{z}|r_{m,J}(z)|=O(J^{-\kappa})$ for some constant $\kappa>1/2$. \end{ass}

 Assumption \ref{Ass: LoadingsFactors}(i) is similar to the \textit{pervasive} condition on the factor loadings in \citet{StockWatson_PCA_2002}.
 Similar assumptions also are imposed in Assumption B of \citet{Bai_Inferential_2003} and Assumption 4.1(ii) of \citet{Fanetal_ProjectedPCA_2016}.
-For simplicity of presentation, we assume that $f_t$'s are nonrandom.
+For simplicity of presentation, we assume $f_t$'s are nonrandom fixed parameters by following \citet{BaiLi_StatisticalAna_2012}.
+Our analysis holds if they are random variables.
+In this case, we assume $f_t$'s to be independent of all other variables, and all stochastic statements can then regarded as conditioning on $f_t$'s realizations.
 Since the dimension of $B$ is $JM\times K$, Assumption \ref{Ass: LoadingsFactors}(i) requires $JM\geq K$.
 Since the rank of $M_T$ is $T-1$, Assumption \ref{Ass: LoadingsFactors}(iii) requires $T\geq K+1$, which implies $T\geq 2$.
 These two requirements are not restrictive, since we assume $K$ is fixed.
 Assumption \ref{Ass: LoadingsFactors}(iv) is standard in the sieve literature.
-It can be easily satisfied by using B-spline or polynomials basis functions under certain smoothness of $\alpha(\cdot)$ and $\beta(\cdot)$; see, for example, \citet{Lorentz_Approximation_1986} and \citet{Chen_Handbook_2007}.
+It can be easily satisfied by using B-splines or polynomials basis functions under certain smoothness of $\alpha(\cdot)$ and $\beta(\cdot)$; see, for example, \citet{Lorentz_Approximation_1986} and \citet{Chen_Handbook_2007}.

 \begin{ass}[Data generating process] (i)$\{\varepsilon_{t}\}_{t\leq T}$ is independent of $\{Z_{t}\}_{t\leq T}$; (ii) $E[\varepsilon_{it}]=0$ for all $i\leq N$ and $t\leq T$; (iii) there is $0<C_1<\infty$ such that